markusmauch/homeassistant-addons/solix2mqtt/README.md

 # Anker Solix Solarbank E1600 to MQTT

-This addon uses the [solix2mqtt](https://github.com/tomquist/solix2mqtt) library to poll the Solix API for the latest sample data and publish them to an MQTT broker.
+This addon uses the [solix2mqtt](https://github.com/tomquist/solix2mqtt) library to poll the Solix API for the latest sample data and publish it to an MQTT broker.

+## Prerequisites

+You need to have a running [MQTT broker](https://github.com/home-assistant/addons/tree/master/mosquitto) instance.

 ## Configuration